greenh/CJD/README.md

     + CJD clearly accommodates most common syntactic variations (as a point of reference, it successfully makes it through the Clojure source code), but there's been no effort expended to ensure that coverage is fully comprehensive.
-This has occasionally been an issue in the reader variant CJD uses for comment parsing.
+This has occasionally given rise to issues in the reader variant CJD uses for comment parsing.

     + There's no way to accommodate anything that's dynamically or conditionally